 Undersheriff Hurtt is a graduate of Lansing Community College’s 36th Mid-Michigan Police Academy, Kalamazoo Valley Community College and Western Michigan University.
 He is also a graduate of the Northwestern University, Center for Public Safety, School of Police Staff and Command.

-Randy Hazel has been a member of the Calhoun County Sheriff’s Office since he joined the agency in March 1994, with the opening of the new correctional facility.
-He began his management career in 2001, when he was promoted to Sergeant, where he gained valuable experience as the Corrections Division Shift Supervisor, Training Division Coordinator, and Transport Division Supervisor.
-In February 2009, Chief Deputy Hazel was promoted to Lieutenant and assigned as the Corrections Division Shift Commander, where he remained until January 2013.
-That same year, he became the Manager of the Office of Professional Standards/Internal Affairs Division.
-In August 2014, Chief Deputy Hazel was promoted to Captain/Assistant Jail Administrator.
+David has been a member of the Calhoun County Sheriff’s Office since he joined the agency as a Corrections Officer in June of 1988.
+His management career began in January of 2014, when he was promoted to Sergeant, where he gained valuable information as a Corrections Division Supervisor.
+In December of 2017, he was promoted to Lieutenant and assigned to the Corrections Division as Shift Commander.
+In June of 2020 he was reassigned to the Manager of the Office of Professional Standards.
+In July of 2021 he was promoted to Chief Deputy/Jail Administrator.

-Chief Deputy Hazel is a graduate of Kellogg Community College and Northwestern University School of Police Staff and Command.
+Chief Deputy Tendziegloski is a graduate of Kellogg Community College and the 14th Class of the Michigan State University School of Staff and Command.